General Hunting & Trapping Regulations

 8. Must use a pre-charged pneumatic firing mechanism; in addition, the air gun must be equipped with a built-in manometer (air pressure gauge).

-9. (a) Persons possessing a permanent disabled license may use a pre-charged pneumatic gun that shoots an arrow during the archery, deer, bear, and elk season as an accommodation for their disability. (b) A pre-charged pneumatic gun that shoots an arrow is legal for all hunters to use during modern gun season for deer, bear, elk, and turkey.
+10. A pre-charged pneumatic gun which shoots an arrow is legal for all hunters to use during modern gun season for deer, bear, elk and turkey.

-3. Steel cable snares having a minimum cable diameter of five sixty-fourths (5/64) of an inch and maximum cable diameter of three thirty seconds (3/32) of an inch are legal for all legal furbearers species during the legal trapping season.
+4. Steel cable snares having a minimum cable diameter of five sixty-fourths (5/64) of an inch and a maximum cable diameter of three thirty-seconds (3/32) of an inch are legal for all legal furbearer species during the legal trapping season.
 Spring activated snares other than Collarum snares are prohibited.

 7. Trappers shall mark all traps and snares with their name or TWRA ID number.